lmikolajczak/goexrates/README.md

 ### **Important note**

 Currently this API isn't available at any domain (it's just proof of concept).
 I created it for **.go** learning purposes.
-I will try to publish it later.
+I will try to publish it later with up-to-date database.